Bookkeeper User Guide¶

 In addition to the manual Bank Recon module, Reconzilla deals with imported bank statements, automatically matching against the firms corresponding Bank account, where possible, and providing the option to manually match, where not.

 As different banks have different formats, various bank formats are provided.
-There can be different formats even for the same bank; for different account types.
+There can be different formats even for the same bank; for different account types, regions or languages.
+We are adding more formats all the time.
+Feel free to submit a new format which appears to not be supported.

 Reconzilla also allows you to post directly from the imported bank statement, by right-clicking an entry and choosing the transaction type.
 See see details below.